emilperdue/emilperdue.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm currently a third-year undergraduate at the University of Chicago pursuing a Bachelor of Science with majors in Computational and Applied Mathematics (Honors), Data Science, and Statistics as well as the Four-Year Joint Master's (Bx/MS) in Computer Science.
 I’m involved with various quantitative finance and data science groups on campus.
-I have professional interests in trading, quantitative research, and data science.
+I have interests in effective altruism, political science, quantitative research, and trading.

 Feel free to reach out!